2011 Irish general election: Issues

 At the time of the election, Ireland was emerging from a deep recession which had begun in late 2007.
-Almost half a million people were out of work and the unemployment rate stood at 13.4%.
+Almost half a million people were out of work, the unemployment rate stood at 13.4%, and emigration had sharply increased.
 The collapse of house prices meant that many people who had bought homes near the peak of the property bubble were now in negative equity.
-Emigration had sharply increased since 2008.
 Despite the openness of Ireland's economy, voters overwhelmingly blamed Fianna Fáil for the crisis.
 Suggestions from Brian Lenihan, the Minister for Finance, that the economy was "turning the corner" in the months leading up to the Troika's arrival contributed to an atmosphere of distrust, as did justice minister Dermot Ahern's denial of a bailout in the days before it happened.
-Political scientists Michael Marsh and Slava Mikhaylov wrote that voters who perceived economic problems on the horizon at the 2007 election had been more likely to vote for Fianna Fáil, and this deepened their subsequent feelings of betrayal.
+Political scientists Michael Marsh and Slava Mikhaylov said that voters who perceived economic problems on the horizon in 2007 had been more likely to vote for Fianna Fáil, and this deepened their subsequent feelings of betrayal.
 They compared it to the collapse of the UK Conservative Party's economic credibility after Black Wednesday in 1992.
 Of her experience covering the election as a journalist, Olivia O'Leary wrote: "People wanted to show their wounds.
 Candidates were clung to like therapists, held on the doorsteps for ages.
 People felt cheated and betrayed but what hurt even more was that many of them felt they had been foolish."